Sign up for our daily newsletter

 • Where will the Ryder Cup be played in 2025?

-Designed by Robert Trent Jones in 1962, the Par 72 layout was enhanced by his son Rees Jones, in 2002 and 2005, and is consistently ranked amongst America’s 100 Greatest Golf Courses.
+Designed by Robert Trent Jones in 1962, Hazeltine was enhanced by his son Rees Jones in 2002 and 2005, and is consistently ranked amongst America’s 100 top courses.

-Hazeltine is steeped in tradition, as it is one of only two clubs in the country to have hosted every premier championship offered by the USGA and PGA of America.
+It is steeped in tradition, as it is one of only two clubs in the country to have hosted every premier championship staged by the USGA and PGA of America.

-Recognised as a monumental test of golf, the course hosted the 2002 and 2009 PGA Championships, won by Rich Beem and Y.E.
-Yang, respectively.
+Recognised as one of the most formidable tests of golf in the game, the course hosted the 2002 and 2009 PGA Championships, won by Rich Beem and Y.E.
+Yang respectively.

-Both men fended off Tiger Woods in second, with the Korean’s winning score only two shots worse than Beem’s ten-under-par tally.
+Both men held off Tiger Woods to win the Wanamaker Trophy, with the Yang’s winning score only two shots worse than Beem’s ten-under-par tally.

-The private club was built for the conduct of national championships, and it first held the U.S. Women’s Open Championship in 1966.
+The club was built with staging national championships firmly in mind, and it first held the US Women’s Open in 1966.

 • Where will the Ryder Cup be played in 2027?